 “Administrative Costs” means costs that may include, but are not limited to, such categories as salary and fringe benefits for administrators and support staff, utilities, data collection and data processing costs, printing, communications equipment and services, and other costs necessary to support the delivery of services to Children and families.

-“Admission and Discharge Protocol” means guidelines used by the Agency, Juvenile Court Services, and Contractors that define allowable reasons a Contractor can deny a Child’s admission to shelter or carry out an unplanned discharge from shelter and a review process to resolve issues related to admission or unplanned discharge.
+“Admission and Discharge Protocol” means the protocol used by the Agency, Juvenile Court Services, and Contractors that defines allowable reasons a Contractor can deny a Child’s admission to shelter or carry out an unplanned discharge from shelter and a review process to resolve issues related to admission or unplanned discharge.

 “Aftercare;” “Iowa Aftercare” means a program designed to provide service and supports to the Aftercare eligible population to assist program participants in achieving Self-Sufficiency for the Transition from adolescence to adulthood.
 Participation in the program is voluntary for the eligible Child.
 A component of the Aftercare Program, Preparation for Adult Living (PAL), provides financial support to eligible Youth who are receiving Aftercare services.
 A monthly stipend may be provided to a Youth receiving Aftercare who meets eligibility requirements per 441 Iowa Admin.
 Code § 187.11.